goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 ### Pre-requisites
 #### Update SharePoint Farm properties

-The following PowerShell script must be updated according to your environment and exectuted as __Farm Admin account__ with __elevated priviledges__ on a SharePoint Server.
+The following PowerShell script must be updated according to your environment and executed as __Farm Admin account__ with __elevated privileges__ on a SharePoint Server.

 :::caution
 - Update placeholders